Updated January 2021

 Lock onto GPS: Only works if you have a GPS attached to your PC or laptop.

 Mark Position: Only works if you have a GPS attached to your PC.

-As tablet and PC technology converge, these icons may well become useful – MM v6 is supported on Windows 10, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.
+As tablet and PC technology converge, these icons may well become useful – MM v6 is currently supported on Windows 7, 8, 10 and 11, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.

 MM Names and Terms

 The different terms used in MM can be confusing to begin with, so let’s have a quick look at the most obvious and common ones.

 Route: A route is a walk you create using the mouse pointer on the screen.
 By default routes are blue lines with blue dots (waypoints) marking all the changes of direction.
 Arrows between the dots show the direction of the route.

 Track: Although you can create a track manually, these are normally recorded by MM when it’s being used on a mobile device, or you’ve imported a track recorded by a GPS device and imported into MM after the fact.
 They show the path you covered while you were walking.
 By default these are red, but as with most items in MM, you can change the default appearance using the Properties box and apply this change to all future instances of that item.

 Waypoint: A waypoint is normally part of a route, a route being made up of a series (at least two) waypoints.
 Each blue dot above is a waypoint.
 A waypoint is no use on its own.
 Waypoints are named sequentially, automatically as you add them during route creation.
 This will normally be “WPxxxx” where xxxx is at least a four digit number starting at 0001 – i.e. WP0001.
 However, you can rename waypoints manually if you wish and this is often useful.